zanonnicola/llfk/src/pages/workshops-en/younger-kids-afterschool/index.md

 Workshops take place in our own very Lab, a place entirely designed for kids, in the middle of a garden.
 It has a real home feel, which help children feel comfortable quickly and help them express themselves with ease.
 Workshops are carried out in small groups and with children of similar ages.

 We can come and pick up kids from schools located in the neighbourhood of **Rond-point de Paris**.
-We are currently working on creating groups of kids of similar ages (3 to 4 and 5 to 6); please [contact us](/en/contact-us) if you want to have more information on the programme or if you would like to know the names of the schools we work with in the neighbourhood.
+We are currently working on creating groups of kids of similar ages (3 to 4 and 5 to 6); please [contact us](/en/contact-us) if you want to have more information on the programme, know the names of the schools we work with in the neighbourhood and enrol your child(ren) for the next school year.

 > We also work with kindergartens and preschools; please [get in touch](/en/contact-us) with us directly if you want to discuss your project.

 [Learn more about our pedagogy](/en/pedagogy)

+Discover our own very Lab